Fossil Cycad National Monument

 Fossil Cycad National Monument was a national monument in the U.S. state of South Dakota beginning in 1922.
-The site contained hundreds of fossil cycads, one of the world's greatest concentrations.
+The site contained hundreds of fossils of the cycad-like bennettitalean plant Cycadeoidea, one of the world's greatest concentrations.
 Because vandals stole or destroyed all of the visible fossils, it was withdrawn as a national monument in 1957.
 It is located in northwestern Fall River County, on U.S. Route 18, northeast of the city of Edgemont.

 Discovery

 The fossilized cycad beds were discovered in 1892 by F. H. Cole of Hot Springs, South Dakota, in the 120-million-year-old Dakota Sandstone Formation, near Minnekahta.
 Cole sent photographs of the fossils to Professor Henry Newton, a geologist at the Smithsonian Institution.
 Professor Thomas MacBride of the University of Iowa published the first description of the site in 1893.
 There were believed to be large deposits of Cretaceous cycad fossils.
 (Cycads are plants resembling ferns, although not related to them.
 The ones at this site were tree-sized.)
 A few years earlier, ranchers in the area were unearthing fossil cycads, which were described as prehistoric pineapples by them, to be sold off as curiosities.
 This practice was stopped due to the intervention of the University of Iowa, the Smithsonian and various institutions.

 In 1920, Yale paleobotanist George Reber Wieland obtained the fossil cycad-rich land under the Homestead Act "in order that the cycads might not fall into unworthy hands".
 Two years later he offered to return the land to the federal government if a national monument could be established to protect the fossils.